ezachrisen/indigo/guide.md

 ## Evaluation Results

 The indigo.Result struct contains the output of the expression evaluation, and additional information to help calling code process the results.
 For now, we'll focus on the boolean Result.ExpressionPass field.
 This field will tell you if the output of the expression is true or false, which is what we are interested in our example.
+Later we will look more in depth at the Results type.

 ## Short Circuiting